-Our social development programme offers information, referral, and support and case management to a large number of people – assisting them to access shelter beds, drug and alcohol rehabilitation programmes, in making application for SASSA grants and other documentation.
+Our social development programme (in conjunction with Khulisa Streetscapes) offers information, referral, and support and case management to a large number of people.

 We continue to refer individuals in need to medical facilities and counselling services at day hospitals and partner organisations.

 OBSID continues to support and partner with various organisations who also offer services to the homeless in the area – including Loaves and Fishes Centre of Renewal, Breaking Bread, New Hope and Working Wednesdays (the Pasta Factory).